nychealth/respiratory-illness-data/README.md

 ## Emergency department visits and hospitalizations from the emergency department

-The Health Department receives near real-time data from all 52 emergency departments in NYC.
+The NYC Health Department receives near real-time data from all 52 emergency departments in NYC.
 The emergency departments share diagnosis codes which can be used to identify general respiratory complaints such as cough or illnesses such as pneumonia.
 This information helps us see trends in illness and care-seeking among NYC residents.

 Visits and hospitalizations are mutually exclusive and presented as the percentage of all visits or hospitalizations, respectively, for each week identified with a respiratory illness or a COVID-19, influenza, or RSV diagnosis.
 For demographic break downs, data are presented as a percent of all emergency department visits or hospitalizations among each group.

 Hospitalizations from the emergency department do not include direct admissions from a doctor's office or outpatient clinic.
-These hospitalizations differ from hospitalizations previously presented on the COVID-19 data webpage, which identified information on hospitalization status from a number of sources, including Regional Health Information Organizations, NYC public hospitals, non-public hospital systems, remote access to electronic health record systems, the Health Department’s electronic death registry system, and the Health Department's syndromic surveillance.
+These hospitalizations differ from hospitalizations previously presented on the COVID-19 data webpage, which identified information on hospitalization status from a number of sources, including Regional Health Information Organizations, NYC public hospitals, non-public hospital systems, remote access to electronic health record systems, the NYC Health Department’s electronic death registry system, and the NYC Health Department's syndromic surveillance.

 Respiratory illness diagnoses are identified using disease-specific diagnosis codes for general respiratory complaints, such as cough, or illnesses, such as pneumonia.
 Details on diagnosis codes included for the broad respiratory illness measure can be found here: [CDC_Broad_Acute_Respiratory_.pdf](https://cdn.ymaws.com/www.cste.org/resource/resmgr/pdfs/CDC_Broad_Acute_Respiratory_.pdf).